open-atmos-krk/open-atmos-krk.github.io/_projects/hpc-diy.md

 The 7-inch display is also mounted within the rack (occupying ca. 2.5 units).
 Most of the cabling is routed through two 12-port <a href="https://en.wikipedia.org/wiki/Patch_panel">patch-panels</a>
   with USB, Ethernet and HDMI <a href="https://en.wikipedia.org/wiki/Keystone_module">Keystone modules</a>.
-Front-side USB ports and cables used for power supply are white, while data connections are laid out with black cabling.
+We use different colours for front-side USB ports and cables used for power supply (white) and data connections (black).

 <figure>
     <img width="400px" src="/img/hpc-diy/chassis.jpg">